 Singing "well" is very subjective.
 The first thing you want to figure out is the level of good you're going for.
 If you want to be pretty good and get the basics down when it comes to singing, you can learn that in a few months.

 Do you want to be good to the point of getting fans and people to say, "you sound really good"?
-That may take you a few years depending on your starting point.
+That may take you a few years, depending on your starting point.

-Do you want to be good as in the type of good that gets you paid?
+Do you want to be good, as in the type of good that gets you paid?
 Are you trying to become Grammy award-nominated levels of good?
 Do you want to be good enough to be on the radio and do opening shows for famous artists?
 This will likely take you several years.

 If you're looking to only practice singing once a week for about an hour, it will take you longer than a few months to learn the basics.

-If you're putting in an hour a day 3 times a week, you'll get there faster.
+If you're putting in an hour a day three times a week, you'll get there faster.
 If you put in an hour each and every day, you'll have a better chance of being good in a few months to a year.

 Related Post: How To Get Better At Singing

 If you're looking to become a good pop singer, you might not need to put in as much effort as it takes to become a good opera singer because of the advanced techniques used in classical music.

-If you're looking to become a good folk singer, you'll likely spend less time than it would take to learn how to become a good jazz singer due to the difficulty levels of musicality that jazz music presents.
+If you're looking to become a good folk singer, you'll likely spend less time than it would take to learn how to become a good jazz singer due to the difficult levels of musicality that jazz music presents.

 A natural gift for music can be your tone, your ear, or your performance energy.
 There are many areas of music you will excel at, with some better than others.
-If you already have the basics down with some of the key areas, you won't need to put as many hours in.
+If you already have the basics down with some of the critical areas, you won't need to put as many hours in.

 It may take you years or decades to get good if you're starting from the very bottom, but don't let that deter you.
 Practice, consistency, and passion can take you very far with any skill.

 If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.